viig99/mixmatch-freesound/README.md

 ## Usage

 ### Train
-Train the model by 250 labeled data of CIFAR-10 dataset:
+Train the model by using the freesound 2019 curated and noisy data.

 ```
 ./train.sh